asyncapi/spec/spec/asyncapi.md

 # ATTENTION: Work in progress

 This version is not yet ready to be used.
 We're currently working on it.
-If you want to join the effort and participate in the development of the next major version of AsyncAPI, head over to https://github.com/asyncapi/spec/issues/691.
+If you want to join the effort and participate in the development of the next major version of AsyncAPI, head over to [GitHub Issue that we use for tracking 3.0 development progress](https://github.com/asyncapi/spec/issues/691).

 # AsyncAPI Specification